 4. Talk to your professors and TAs

-“As a rather shy person, I am not the brave soul who raises their hand and speaks up often in class, but I do take advantage of professors’ office hours and TA sessions to address questions and clarify course expectations.
-As long as you come prepared with thoughtful questions and a keen attitude to learn, you will have a good experience discussing your coursework and academic aspirations with your professors and TAs!”
+“As a rather shy person, I am not the brave soul who raises their hand and speaks up often in class, but I do take advantage of professors’ office hours and TA sessions to ask questions and clarify course expectations.
+As long as you come prepared with thoughtful questions and a good attitude toward learning, you will have a great experience talking with your instructors!”

 – Pattie Shang, Academic Advisor

 “The academic experience at UBCV is quite different from anything that I had experienced at UBCO.
-Some classes can be very large and quite competitive, so go to your professors office hours to have one-on-one conversations and get support.”
+Some classes are very large and quite competitive, so I recommend going to your professors’ office hours to have one-on-one conversations and get support.”

 – Sumayya Ahmed BA ’23, former Arts Peer Advisor

-“While I may not constantly raise my hand to speak in class, I often communicate with my professors and TAs by dropping in during their office hours, talking to them after class, or sending simple emails.
-I know speaking to a professor may be intimidating to some, but I encourage you to get to know yours, as you’ll find they’re some of the nicest people you will ever meet!
+“While I may not raise my hand much to speak in class, I often talk to my professors and TAs by dropping in during their office hours, after class, or by sending simple emails.
+I know it can be intimidating, but I really encourage you to reach out!
+They’re some of the nicest people you will ever meet!”

 – Megan Ong BA ’22, former Arts Peer Advisor